SynBioDex/libSBOL/README.md

 EXAMPLE CODE
 ============
 The example code below can be used to construct the biological design in the figure.
-See the @ref getting_started, @ref sequences, and @ref modular_design tutorials to learn more about how libSBOL enables high-level design for synthetic biology.
+See the [Sequence Assembly tutorial here](http://synbiodex.github.io/libSBOL/sequences.html) to learn more about how libSBOL enables high-level design for synthetic biology.

 ![](gene_cassette.png)